Gabriel Nassif

 Gabriel Nassif (born 8 November 1983) is a French professional card player.
 He is known for his continuous success on the Magic: The Gathering Pro Tour and was the 2004 Pro Tour Player of the Year.
-He also enjoys playing poker, having moderate success at the World Series of Poker in recent years.
+He also enjoys playing poker, having moderate success at the World Series of Poker.
 In 2010, Nassif was inducted into the Magic: The Gathering Hall of Fame.